MINIX NEO Z97

 Thin Client’s Perspective

-Thin Client provided a concise assessment, emphasizing the N97’s performance advantage over the N100 and Linux compatibility.
-They confirmed that “the MINIX NEO Z97 has all the power needed to keep up with daily tasks and even light gaming,” making it suitable as a thin client replacement or basic workstation.
+Thin Client provided a concise assessment, emphasizing the N97’s performance advantage over the N100.
+They wrote that “while not meant for high-end gaming or compute-heavy tasks, it impresses for general productivity and light office” work, making it suitable as a thin client replacement or basic workstation.

 Conclusion